Siege of Calvi: Background

 The French Revolution of 1789 encouraged the rise of nationalist sentiment in Corsica, a French-held island in the northwestern Mediterranean Sea.
 The French had invaded and captured the island in 1768, but in the aftermath of the Revolution the Corsican leader-in-exile Pasquale Paoli returned home and rapidly consolidated his power, driving out his opponents, including the powerful Bonaparte family, and taking control of Corsica.
 In 1793 however the National Convention, alarmed by the increasing autonomy of Corsica and in the grip of the Reign of Terror, ordered Paoli's arrest.
 Determined to resist, Paoli raised an irregular army and drove the French garrison into three fortified ports on the northern coast.
 He simultaneously sent envoys to the British ambassadors in Italy requesting assistance.
 Britain had recently joined the French Revolutionary Wars, and a large British fleet had arrived in the Mediterranean in the summer of 1793 under the command of Admiral Lord Hood.

 Hood was unable to immediately supply reinforcements to Paoli due to an unexpected Royalist uprising in Toulon, the principal French naval base in the Mediterranean.
 The ensuing Siege of Toulon consumed most of Hood's attention and resources for several months, although a small squadron was sent to the port of San Fiorenzo in October, but was driven off with heavy casualties.
 In December Toulon fell to a French army, and Hood was forced to make a desperate retreat from the port.
 In the process half of the French Mediterranean fleet anchored in the harbour, was burned and Hood removed 7,000 Royalist refugees.
 Bereft of a base in the Ligurian Sea, Hood turned his attention to Corsica.

 A deal was negotiated by which in exchange for British military support against the French-held towns of San Fiorenzo, Bastia and Calvi, Corsica would become a self-governing part of the British Empire, providing Hood with a base of operations against the French coast.
 The French garrison on the island, comprising some 6,000 French troops and Corsican militia was led by the pro-revolutionary Corsican Raphaël de Casabianca, based in Calvi.
 In February a British expeditionary force landed near San Fiorenzo, laid siege to the town and captured it in a short campaign.
 In April, the much larger town of Bastia was besieged and starved into surrender by May, with the surviving French garrison repatriated to France.
 Only Calvi remained.
 These campaigns were marked on the British part by internecine squabbles between the British commanders, with a succession of generals resigning rather than continue to work with the overbearing Lord Hood.
-The most recent replacement was Charles Stuart, whose naval counterpart was Captain Horatio Nelson, as Hood has sailed to Gourjean Bay in pursuit of a French fleet.
+The most recent replacement was Charles Stuart, whose naval counterpart was Captain Horatio Nelson, as Hood had sailed to Gourjean Bay in pursuit of a French fleet.